us0p/alexandria/library/book notes/domain_driven_design.md

 For example, a country has had many presidents (one-to-many) but each president has had only one president  at a time (qualified relationship).

 The ultimate simplification is to eliminate an association altogether.
+## Entities
+Object modeling tends to lead us to focus on the attributes of an object, but the fundamental concept of an ENTITY is an abstract continuity threading through a life cycle and even multiple forms.

+Some objects are not defined primarily by their attributes.
+They represent a thread of identity that runs through time and often across distinct representations.
+Sometimes such an object must be matched with another object even though attributes differ.
+An object must be distinguished from other objects even though they might have the same attributes.
+Mistaken identity can lead to data corruption.

+An object defined primarily by it identity is called an "ENTITY".
+They have life cycles that can radically change their form and content, while a thread of continuity must be maintained.
+Their identities must be defined so that they can be effectively tracked.
+Their class definitions, responsibilities, attributes and associations should revolve around who they are, rather than the particular attributes they carry.
+Even for Entities that don't transform radically or have such complicated life cycles.

+Keep the class definition simple and focused on life cycle continuity and identity.
+Define a means of distinguishing each object regardless of its form or history.
+Be alert to requirement to match by attributes.
+The model must define what it means to be the same thing.
+## Modeling Entities
+Entities are defined by their identities.
+Attributes tare attached and change.
+Therefore, strip the Entity object's definition down to the most intrinsic characteristics, particularly those that identify it, or are commonly used to find or match it.
+Separate other characteristics into other objects associated with the core Entity.

+Attributes associated with identity stay with the Entity.